ktriggsdev/WageCalculator/README.md

 The program will then calculate your weekly, monthly and annual wages

-## Thanks for using this program, the program was designed and coded with 💚 by Kieran Triggs, Software Engineer & Python Developer.
+## Thanks for using this program, this program was designed and coded with 💚 by Kieran Triggs, Software Engineer & Python Developer.